kserderc/d2kg/README.md

 • staffRank: The Staff Rank of the personnel (data range: corresponding to four different ranks: Α, Β, Γ, ∆ );

-• SAE: This property corresponds to the Decision Type issued for taking over financial commitments at the expense of the Public Investments Program budget ( ́ΣΑΕ ́ in Greek) (rdfs:Literal);
+• SAE: This property corresponds to the Decision Type issued for taking over financial commitments at the expense of the Public Investments Program budget ( ΣΑΕ ́ in Greek) (rdfs:Literal);

 ## d2kg Controlled Vocabularies